wesleyem/wesleyem.com/index.md

 My leadership experience extends to successfully guiding Marines through diverse situations, ensuring operational objectives were met and fostering cross-functional collaboration.
 From tactical flight missions to garrison program compliance inspections, I honed my operational risk management skills, guaranteeing mission success even in the most challenging circumstances.

-### Transition to Cyber
+### Transition to IT

-With a wealth of leadership experience under my belt, I am excited to embark on the next chapter of my career in Cyber.
+With a wealth of leadership experience under my belt, I am excited to embark on the next chapter of my career in IT.
 My journey reflects a resolute determination to succeed and make a difference, whether orchestrating collaborative team efforts or embracing new challenges independently.

 ### Core Attributes